What should I do if I’ve been in an accident?

-The first thing you or a loved one should do after a auto accident or other catastrophic accident is seek medical attention.
-Don’t concern yourself with cost: seek emergency care immediately.
+The first thing you or a loved one should do after an auto accident or other catastrophic accident is seek medical attention.
+Don’t concern yourself with cost: Seek emergency care immediately.
 After this, however, it’s time to start thinking about legal representation.
-You and your family need to get started on your case as soon as possible in order to give yourselves the best possible chances of receiving financial damages for your ordeal.
-The claims process includes interviewing witnesses, collecting physical evidence, and other tasks which grow more difficult with the passage of time.
+You and your family need to get started on your case as soon as possible in order to give yourselves the best chances of receiving financial damages for your ordeal.
+The claims process includes interviewing witnesses, collecting physical evidence, and other tasks which become more difficult with the passage of time.

-You don’t.
-In general, personal injury law allows victims of medical malpractice, vehicle accidents, and other accidents to file claims against those responsible, but the only way to know for sure whether you have a case or not is to speak with an experienced personal injury lawyer.
+The short answer is you don’t.
+In general, personal injury law allows victims of medical malpractice, vehicle accidents, and other accidents to file claims against those responsible, but due to the fact that liability and negligence laws are often complex, the only way to know for sure whether you have a case or not is to speak with an experienced attorney.

 Personal injury cases involving oil field accidents, vehicle accidents, or medical malpractice can take months or years to settle, especially if litigation is involved.
 Getting started on your case immediately, however, may save you and your family valuable time in the future when it comes to resolving your case.

-In Texas, the spouse, children, or parents of a victim are eligible to file wrongful death suits, while in New Mexico, wrongful death suits are filed by the personal representative of the deceased’s estate.
+In Texas, the spouse, children, or parents of a victim are eligible to file wrongful death suits.
+In New Mexico, wrongful death suits are filed by the personal representative of the deceased’s estate.